-- 167. Where a regulated financial service provider offers payment protection insurance with a loan, the regulated financial service provider shall - - (a) exclude the payment protection insurance premium from the initial repayment estimate of the loan provided to a consumer and separately inform the consumer of the premium amount for such payment protection insurance, and
+165. Where a regulated entity offers payment protection insurance with a loan, the regulated entity shall -

-(b) use separate application forms for each of the payment protection insurance and the loan.
+- (a) exclude the payment protection insurance premium from the initial repayment estimate of the loan provided to a consumer and separately inform the consumer of the premium amount for such payment protection insurance, and - (b) use separate application forms for each of the payment protection insurance and the loan.